evmos/evmos/docs/guides/kms/kms_ledger.md

 07:28:24 [INFO] KMS node ID: 1BC12314E2E1C29015B66017A397F170C6ECDE4A
 ```

-The KMS may complain that it cannot connect to evmosd.
+The KMS may complain that it cannot connect to `evmosd`.
 That is fine, we will fix it in the next section.
 This output indicates the validator key linked to this particular device is: `evmosvalconspub1zcjduepqy53m39prgp9dz3nz96kaav3el5e0th8ltwcf8cpavqdvpxgr5slsd6wz6f`
 Take note of the validator pubkey that appears in your screen. *We will use it in the next section.*

 ## Evmos configuration